It’s time to dive into your WordPress membership site setup, but before we do you need to understand a simple fact:

 Once your domain name is purchased, you can point it to a hosting provider.
 This is where you’ll also install your website.

 Installing an SSL certificate on your membership site domain name is a must to help keep your clients’ information safe and secure.

 After the domain name is all ready to go (SSL certificate and all), it’s time to install WordPress, so you can actually start building the site itself.
 A WordPress site is the framework – the bare structure – of your website.
 It will give you a basic format to work with… but anything beyond that for appearance is your theme’s job.

-Don’t go for the first free theme you find, though – a WordPress membership site theme needs to offer a few different page types and menu options to keep things looking their best.
+Don’t go for the first free theme you find.
+A WordPress membership site theme needs to offer a few different page types and menu options to keep things looking their best.

 Last, but not least, the WordPress plugins come into play.
 The sky is the limit here, since plugins come in all shapes and sizes, and can be added to your site for additional functionality and design.
 Among these, your membership plugin is king.

 Phase 2: The Membership Plugin

 By default, when most WordPress sites go “live”, every page is visible and accessible to the public.
-Your membership management plugin is the one that limits access, so the only people who can access your content are the ones who’ve paid for it.
+Your WordPress membership plugin is the one that limits access, so the only people who can access your content are the ones who’ve paid for it.

 In this way, the membership site plugin is, on the most basic level, a “bouncer”.
 It’s in charge of allowing people to log in and view the membership site content… or sending them straight back to the login page if they don’t have the right access.